 The Federal Trade Commission has been earning their keep lately.
 Hearings, investigations and workshops, oh my!
 One of its latest efforts is a report and recommendations on mobile payment and coupon apps/plugins.
-While the commission didn’t announce a new, formal mobile payment app law, it did make strong regulation suggestions — suggestions with which online marketers are legally bound to comply.

 The commission’s two main conclusions:

 - Developers and app companies aren’t doing enough to alert consumers about the liabilities associated with payment apps; and